 You also get lovely 4K picture quality and compatibility with both Dolby Atmos and Dolby Vision, which is great given the price Philips has slapped on it.
-As it runs Philips' own Saphi OS it doesn't quite have the smarts of Philips' other Google TVs, but HDR 10+ means that the overall picture package offered is really impressive.
+This generation runs Android TV and is compatible with both Alexa and Google Assistant.
+While HDR 10+ support means that the overall picture package offered is really impressive.

 - Basic styling